Study tour and 4th African Facility Forum in Ivory Coast

 From the 8th to the 12th of July, the Grameen Credit Agricole Foundation’s team and Board members and team as well as the partners of the programme entitled “The Take-off Facility for agricultural and rural microfinance in Africa” experienced a rewarding week of exchanges and learning in Ivory Coast.
 This article puts the spotlight on this key moment of the Foundation’s history.

-For the very first time the Study tour, a yearly-planed event aimed at making Board members meet the Foundation’s partners, has been organized simultaneously with the Annual Forum of the African Facility, a technical assistance programme created in 2013 in partnership with the Agence Française de Développement (AFD).
+For the very first time the Study tour, an event aimed at making Board members meet the Foundation’s partners, has been organized simultaneously with the Annual Forum of the African Facility, a technical assistance programme created in 2013 in partnership with the Agence Française de Développement (AFD).
 From the 8th to the 12th of July, partners and Board members were able to discuss, to strength their knowledge on the specificities of the Foundation’s activities and to explore new lines of action for the coming years.
 Panel discussions, training days and field visits: plenty of key moments marked this strategic week for the Foundation.

 The first day of the week started in Abidjan with the opening ceremony of the 4th Forum of the African Facility.
 After a first phase that benefited 16 rural microfinance institutions in Sub-Saharan Africa, the second phase of this program will take place from 2017 to 2020 and is expected to provide over 20 institutions with funding and technical assistance.
 The 4th Forum was the occasion to present the main outcomes and perspectives of the programme.I It was marked by inspiring exchanges between Board members and 16 microfinance institutions supported by the African Facility.